tenzir/tenzir/changelog/next/features/4095--batch-timeout.md

-The `batch` operator gained a new `--timeout <duration>` option that control the maixmum latency for withholding events for batching.
+The `batch` operator gained a new `--timeout <duration>` option that controls the maixmum latency for withholding events for batching.